rejoice-clojure/rectify/README.md

 # Rectify

-Hiccup compiler for ClojureDart to rectify UI development.
+Hiccup compiler to rectify UI development.

+Work-in-progress.
+See `rectify.core/hiccup` for usage.